 Heraldry says that beneath the shield in English heraldry is a ribbon with the motto or slogan of the family: Eben describes that Dutch-American Putman family motto as "Deum Non Alium Timeo" or God No Other I Fear.

 Above the shield is a helmet of rank that shows by it shape and direction the social position of the armiger.

-On the continent, a knight had a simple coronet of rank between the shield and the helmet.
-A coronet is not found on the Putman coat of arms.
+On the continent, a knight had a simple coronet of rank between the shield and the helmet: A coronet is not found on this crest.

 On the crown of the helmet, there is often a circlet or wreath composed of two strips of silk twisted together in six bands of the primary colors of the shield.

-In public women whose family rank just below a sovereign sometimes wore a small crown or coronet.
-A coronet is found in English coats of arms and shows that the person held a high-ranking office or was a county officer.
+A coronet is found in English coats of arms that shows the person held a high-ranking office or was a county officer.

-Out of the wreath or crest coronet raises the crest, which in the case of the American Putman coat of arms is a boar’s head.
+Out of the wreath or crest coronet raises the crest that in this case of the American Putman coat of arms is a boar’s head.